 - Make sure you have a timer, watch or phone with a stopwatch so you can make sure you leave the enema coffee in for at least 15 minutes.
 You can also get anything else you might want to make the time relaxing like a book, music, etc.

-Perform The Coffee Enema
+Step 3: Perform The Coffee Enema

-Now that the enema coffee is cooled off and you have your area set up and ready to go, now it’s time to actually perform the coffee enema.
+Thirdly, now that the enema coffee is cooled off and you have your area set up and ready to go, now it’s time to actually perform the coffee enema.

 - You’ll need to transfer the enema coffee into the enema bucket of your choice.
 I used to use the big red rubber enema bags but they were hard to clean and because I couldn’t see the inside of the bag, I never knew if it was completely clean or not.
 When I decided to change, I considered a glass enema bucket and the stainless steel bucket.
 I decided to go with the stainless steel bucket because it’s sterile, easy to clean, doesn’t stain and won’t break like the glass one.